What are the most common illnesses and emergencies in puppies?

 5. Hypoglycaemia of toy breeds

-This can also be seen in all puppies with severe vomiting and diarrhoea, very young puppies of all ages, or very cold puppies.
+This can also be seen in all puppies with severe sickness and diarrhea, very young puppies of all ages, or very cold puppies.

 What changes should I look out for as my dog ages?